Fiolstræde 18: 18th century

 On 6 February 1713, Laursen sold the property to Jens Henriksen Storm.
 His building was destroyed in the Copenhagen Fire of 1728.
 Jens Henriksen Storm kept the property until 26 June 1734.
 The present building on the site was constructed in the 1734, probably by master carpenter Peder Sørensen.

 No. 177 seen on a detail from Christian Gedde's map of Klædebo Quarter, 1757.

 The property was listed in the new cadastre of 1756 as No. 177 in Klædebo Quarter, owned by grocer (høker) Jens Jensen.

 The property was home to 27 residents in seven households at the 1898 census.
-Ole Birch, a grocer (høker), resided in the building with his wife Mette Gunner, theor two daughters (aged one and seven) and one maid.
+Ole Birch, a grocer (høker), resided in the building with his wife Mette Gunner, their two daughters (aged one and seven) and one maid.
 Niels Bencke, a smith, resided in the building with his wife Kirstine Bentzen and their two children (aged one and two).
 Jens Hassing, a candlemaker, resided in the building with his wife Maren Maksen.
 Thoroe Myres, a widow, resided in the building with her 5-year-old daughter and one maid.
 Christian Grono, a book binder, resided in the building with his wife Anna Maria and one maid.
 Georg Enghard, a workman, resided in the building with his wife Elisabeth Maria and their four children (aged one to 10).
 Peter Møller, another workman, resided in the building with his wife Anne Lisbeth and their two children (aged nine and 11).